 Drive down rates, but keep enough coverage to keep you on the road.

-Expect average to below-average rates for your used vehicle, depending on the make and year.
-You could lower your premium by reducing coverage or qualifying for classic car insurance.
+Used car insurance rates tend to be less than premiums of newer comparable model years.
+You might even be able to lower your premium even more by reducing coverage.
 Just be sure to keep enough coverage so you’re not left financially stranded after an accident.

 What kind of coverage does my used car need?